The Biggest 2021 Hyundai Palisade Problems After 9,000 Miles

-We have a long-term 2021 Hyundai Palisade update for you.
-If you’re interested in buying the Hyundai Palisade, then it’s definitely worth seeing how well it holds up.
-It just came out in 2019, so it’s still being put through the wringer.
+We have a long-term Hyundai Palisade update for you.
+If you’re interested in buying the 2021 Hyundai Palisade, then it’s definitely worth seeing how well it holds up.
+It just came out in 2019, so it’s had time to be put through the wringer.

 Then they complained about a lack of features.
 Their Palisade doesn’t have a digital rearview mirror or power tilting/telescoping wheel.
 Plus, the keyless entry and exit system forces you to touch a button on the handles.